 The automotive sector enjoys dynamic development and growing importance for the country’s economy.
 A stable government framework, a cost-competitive environment, a strong technical skill base, free trade access to Europe, and ever-increasing development of infrastructure have made North Macedonia a prime destination for investment.
 Additionally, the existence of a strong local supplier base and their ongoing development is creating opportunities for supply chain linkages and local company cooperation.

 North Macedonia has a long history in the automotive sector, dating back to the Yugoslav period when the region’s factories began by supplying the Serbian automotive producer Zastava.
 From there, the manufacturing sector slowly became specialized, as several producers of automotive components began sprouting up around the country.
-Quality products being produced in these factories, in compliance with automotive standards TS 16949 and ISO 9001, assures that the production of the automotive components sector is exported.
-North Macedonia is experiencing a surge in its automotive component sector, aided by clever government policy, location and a cost-competitive market environment.
+Quality products being produced in these factories, in compliance with automotive standards TS 16949 and ISO 9001, assure that the production of the automotive components sector is exported.
+North Macedonia is experiencing a surge in its automotive component sector, aided by clever government policy, location, and a cost-competitive market environment.

 Over the past years, our country has been growing into an embryonic automotive components hub, as well as into a bus manufacturing location.

 North Macedonia has currently manufacturing capabilities and growth options, in the following auto component systems:

 In parallel to the nascent automotive components segments, North Macedonia has revamped its bus assembly capabilities over the past years with the entry of a major OEM European bus manufacturer from Belgium (VanHool).

 The country offers a particularly cost-competitive operating environment for auto component manufacturing.
 The labor force is well educated, flexible, and has a strong work ethic.